lcp

 ROME ABG mnemonic

-In this case study, arterial blood gas analysis using the ROME mnemonic reveals respiratory acidosis in a postoperative patient with no compensation.
+In this case study, arterial blood gas analysis using the ROME ABG mnemonic reveals respiratory acidosis in a postoperative patient with no compensation.
 Prompt identification and management of respiratory depression is crucial to prevent further complications and promote optimal patient outcomes.

 Jane’s Morphine infusion should be paused and a dose of naloxone administered to reverse the respiratory depression, a review of her opioid requirements should also be performed.